Stocks touch new highs as volatility eases, dollar gains

 Telecoms, travel and real estate shares in Europe led equity markets higher, but weak German industrial output data and doubts that Britain will lift remaining pandemic restrictions later this month capped gains.

-The travel and leisure index rose 1.8%, supported largely by gains in low-cost carrier easyJet after Goldman Sachs upgraded the stock to “buy.”
+The travel and leisure index (.SXTP) rose 1.8%, supported largely by gains in low-cost carrier easyJet (EZJ.L) after Goldman Sachs upgraded the stock to "buy."

 The three major Wall Street indexes rose, with the big tech FAANG stocks leading shares higher as the outlook for lower inflation makes their long-term earnings more valuable.

-“We’ve seen the FAANGs creep their way back in reaction to people buying into the inflation-is-transitory story,” said Simon Maughan, head of trading alpha at Liquident, an alternative trading venue.
+"We've seen the FAANGs creep their way back in reaction to people buying into the inflation-is-transitory story," said Simon Maughan, head of trading alpha at Liquidnet, an alternative trading venue.

-Amazon.com Inc and Apple Inc rose while Google parent Alphabet Inc and Facebook Inc fell.
+Amazon.com Inc (AMZN.O) and Apple Inc (AAPL.O) rose while Google parent Alphabet Inc (GOOGL.O) and Facebook Inc (FB.O) fell.

-Advancing shares outnumbered declining shares on both the Nasdaq and the New York Stock Exchange, while growth-oriented shares slightly outpaced the gains of underpriced value stocks.
+Advancing shares outnumbered declining shares on both the Nasdaq and the New York Stock Exchange, while growth-oriented shares (.RLG) slightly outpaced the gains of underpriced value stocks (.RLV).

-Shares in electric carmaker Tesla retreated 0.3% after rising earlier on data from Beijing that showed its Chinese sales - which comprise a third of the firm’s total sales - had seen a 29% leap last month.
+Shares in electric carmaker Tesla (TSLA.O) retreated 0.3% after rising earlier on data from Beijing that showed its Chinese sales - which comprise a third of the firm's total sales - had seen a 29% leap last month. read more

 The data had also showed China's overall new electric vehicle sales had surged 177% compared with a year ago.

-In a sign of investor complacency, the equity market’s so-called “fear gauge,” the VIX, fell to as low as 15.15, a level not seen since February 2020.
+In a sign of investor complacency, the equity market's so-called "fear gauge," the VIX (.VIX), fell to as low as 15.15, a level not seen since February 2020.

 Sterling was under pressure as the British government considered whether to delay removing most of its remaining coronavirus restrictions and oil was in the doldrums, but both looked like being temporary phenomena at worst.